wqking/eventpp/doc/callbacklist.md

 ## Internal data structure

 CallbackList uses doubly linked list to manage the callbacks.
-Each node is linked by shared pointer.
-Using shared pointer allows the node be removed while iterating.
+Each node is linked by a shared pointer.
+Using shared pointer allows nodes to be removed during iterating.